ketchley/tdm-workshop/module-4.md

 - Generate your visualization output and decide if you were able to answer your research question using the methodologies you chose
 - What additional research questions do you have now that you've completed your initial analysis?

+## Want to Explore More?
+If you'd like to continue your text analysis using other tools, we recommend [Methodica Commons](https://methodi.ca/) as a great starting point.
+The website includes a range of tools and techniques for working with text, including recipes and tutorials suitable for the novice and more advanced user alike.

 <br>
 Share the results of your work with us via email or shared Google doc!
 Our contact details are on the [about](About.md) page.